Due to the below reasons, our company suggests changing the board to be FR4 embedded with copper, namely, copper replacing AlN.

 Hybrid PCBs meet the trend of high-density, small size, and miniaturization of electronics.
 Hybrid PCBs can find applications in almost all middle and high-end fields, such as aerospace, wireless, high-power, automotive, industrial, medical, defense, and commercial electronics.
 For example, in the above images, the hybrid RF PCB using 4 types of base materials is used for defense, the copper/FR4 PCB is used for the air condition central system, and the ceramic/copper PCB is used for stage lights.

-A hybrid PCB provides you with great design possibilities and also challenges.
+A hybrid PCB provides you with great design possibilities and challenges.
 If you want hybrid material PCBs after evaluation, work with the manufacturer PCBONLINE for design and fabrication.

 ©This article is an original work of the PCBONLINE team.
 Please indicate the author PCBONLINE if you reprint.
 If the article is reproduced without permission or indicating the author's source, PCBONLINE reserves the right to investigate the infringement.